What degrees are available if I apply to the Bioinformatics Graduate Program?

 Tell me about the financial arrangements.

-Some of our students, who are accepted into the Bioinformatics training program (bioinformatics.bcgsc.ca), receive a stipend of CDN$22,000 per year, plus a yearly $500 travel allowance, for attending conferences or workshops.
-Students, who are accepted into the program directly into a faculty member’s lab, will also be paid a stipend to fund their research studies.
-Students cannot undertake a graduate degree in the Bioinformatics graduate program, unless they have a guaranteed stipend from their potential supervisor.
+Students accepted into the Bioinformatics graduate program (bioinformatics.bcgsc.ca), receive a minimum stipend of CDN$27,900 per year, plus a yearly $1000 travel allowance, for attending conferences or workshops.
+Students are paid directly by their supervisor and it is the supervisor who is ultimately responsible for providing financial letters needed for visa applications, etc. Students cannot undertake a graduate degree in the Bioinformatics graduate program, unless they have a guaranteed stipend from their potential supervisor.

 From the stipend, the student is required to pay tuition and any other university fees.
 There are no required duties such as becoming a “teaching assistant”.
 We cannot advise you on matters such as eligibility for Canadian student loans, your income tax situation, etc., but recommend strongly that you investigate your situation before making a decision to apply.